pdbro2k/pydanceweb/README.md

 While the app is fully functional (especially for single dance sections), there are still some additions that may be implemented in the future:

 - make it possible to upload competitor/adjudicator participations in the tournament desk view
-- make it possible to print all adjudicator sheets for a given round at once
 - make it possible to redraw the heats from the tournament desk heat view
 - make it possible to add competitors to running sections
 - make it possible to also use rule 10 for additional awards